window.dataLayer = window.dataLayer || []; function gtag(){dataLayer.push(arguments);} gtag('js', new Date()); gtag('config', 'UA-32987357-1');

 What is a Mudroom?

-Mudrooms are often used as a secondary entrance or a back entrance to a home.
-There are lots of different types of mudroom thats vary in size and functionality.
-Some mudrooms have a sink, a spare toilet or even a shower for cleanup.
+Mudrooms are often used as a secondary or back entrance to a home.
+There are many types of mudrooms with varying sizes and functions.
+Some mudrooms have a sink, a spare toilet, or even a shower for cleanup.

-Mudrooms can store a great deal of stuff if designed functionally.
+Mudrooms can be a storage haven when designed properly.
 Some of the things people store in mudrooms include:

 • Jackets